Making an Inquiry or Complaint Regarding a Notary Public

 Revocation of a Commission:

-When the hearing process is complete, the Secretary of State reviews the record and determine whether to take further action, and may revoke a notary commission if one of the reasons specified in WV Code §29C-7-101 is substantiated by the evidence at the hearing.
+When the hearing process is complete, the Secretary of State reviews the record and determines whether to take further action, and may revoke, suspend or condition a notary commission if one of the reasons specified in West Virginia Code §39-4-21 is substantiated by the evidence at the hearing.
 The Governor is also authorized to revoke a commission.

 Depending on the severity of the violation, the case may be referred to the county prosecuting attorney for further action.